Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 If so, congratulations are in order.
 You own one of the best-designed and -built homes in America.
 Here are some clues to look for.

-3. Compare the front and side views of your house with published plans and illustrations.
+2. Compare the front and side views of your house with published plans and illustrations.
 Look at the overall configuration, roof style, type of porch, and placement of the front door and chimneys.
 These are unlikely to have been modified.
 Windows, on the other hand, were sometimes moved around or omitted, so they are of less help.

-4. Compare your floor plan to similar plans in pattern books and mail-order catalog illustrations.
+3. Compare your floor plan to similar plans in pattern books and mail-order catalog illustrations.
 Keep in mind that rooms may have been added since the house was built, and porches may have been enclosed.

-Lumber Markings
+Lumber Marks

 2. Sears used a code number system to mark lumber.
 Each piece was marked with a letter and number for each size of board, so all boards of the same size would bear the same code number.
 Aladdin marked its lumber according to where it was to be used.
+(For more on Sears marks, see Everything You Ever Wanted to Know About Marked Lumber).

 4. Don't forget newspaper archives.
 Many communities required building permits and land sales to be published.
 Look for articles about new home construction, especially if it mentions that the home is a Redy-Cut kit home.
 The quality of Sears and Aladdin homes was such that builders often built the kits on spec, knowing there would be considerable interest in the home simply due to the reputation of the company.